thednaz/thednaz.github.io/_posts/2020-12-20-Basics-of-asyncs-part-1.md

 Done
 ```

 We're running an `Async` task with nested workflows (surveillance/infiltrators), and an `Async` that will cancel the default token (we'll get to that soon) after 3 seconds.
-You can see "infiltrating" printed thrice, after which all workflows are cancelled, we can see this because "Done" is printed once all Tasks are done.
+You can see "infiltrating" printed thrice, after which all workflows are cancelled. `whenAll` will print "Done" when all Tasks are done.

-This is what is meant by _automatically passed through_.
+This is what is meant by _implicitly passed through_.
 Each child `Async` is working off of the same `CancellationToken`, so once cancellation is requested (i.e. ABORT!), all the Asyncs stop working and exit.

 Notice that the cancel method is calling `Async.CancelDefaultToken`.
 As you may have surmised, being the default and all, that's what's passed into your Async when it's started.
 There's nothing special about this token, and we could've passed in our own, as long as we _remember to cancel on that same token_.